xAlpharax/NeuralODE-Notes-Projects/README.md

 ![CelebA Accuracy](assets/celebvisuals/CELEBA-DCODNN-Accuracy.svg)

 ## Additional weights
-CelebA DCODNN and DRCNN weights are large files(~100MB) and so would slow down the repository.
+CelebA weights are large files(~100MB) and so would slow down the repository.
 Download from [drive](https://drive.google.com/drive/folders/1Rxa4Obpkz_5gmlW2gmFwnYa9GtLBkYDc?usp=sharing)

 ***
 TO DO: